CSB-book/CSB/r/solutions/Golberg2010_pseudo.md

 	    # split species name and extract genus
 	    # add to genera
 	}
-	# now simply use table to produce the contingency table
+	# now use the function table to produce the contingency table
 	```